Website icon Xpert.Digital

 4. Using Google Search Console

-Google Search Console also provides valuable insights:
+The Google Search Console also offers valuable insights:

 • URL check: Enter the desired URL and start the live test.

-solution to the problem
+Solution to the problem

-1. Adjustment of bot definitions
+1. Adjusting the bot definitions

-2. Checking robots.txt
+2. Check the robots.txt file

 4. Monitoring